aditya0929/compliance-tracker-/README.md

 ### Contact
 For any issues or suggestions, feel free to contact:

-- Name: Aditya Narayna Jha
+- Name: Aditya Narayan Jha
 - Email: adityajha8906@gmail.com